mroberts1/BOOTSTRA.386/manual/index.md

 He moves the mouse arrow over to the word "Print" and clicks the mouse button and then a few moments later, an Okidata printer head starts moving and produces exactly what we see on screen.
 "Holy shit" Orion blurts out, "can I buy that here?"

 The answer was irrelevant.
 Everyone that day was sold.
 We saw the future.
 It was like the Xerox experience but on a microcomputer.
 This is what Boston was waving their hands about.
-Nobody had known what it looked like.
+Nobody knew what it looked like.

 Hasegawa takes his camera and puts in a new roll of film and starts snapping pictures of the demo.
 I look at him, "I'm sure they won't mind" he says.